francescorn/francescorn/READMe.md

 Email: frances_c@cox.net or fcornwall@alum.vassar.edu

-Note: I advise to refrain from sending any unsolicited emails.
-I take privacy seriously, and any spam or phishing emails will be reported.
+Note: I advise to refrain from sending unsolicited emails to these addresses.
+I take privacy seriously, and any spam or phishing emails will be either deleted or reported.